pernalin/pernalin.github.io/_posts/2015-04-25-automated-deployment-bitbucket-to-hostgator.md

 echo "End: Pull code from BitBucket<br/>";
 {% endhighlight %}

-Then go back to BitBucket's setting for that repository and click on 'Hooks', then select 'POST' from the drop down and click on 'Add Hook'.
+Once this file has been saved on HostGator, go back to the Settings page of your BitBucket repository and click on 'Hooks'.
+Then select 'POST' from the drop down and click on 'Add Hook'.
 In the form that appears type in the URL to the PHP file you created above and click 'Save'.

 ### Verify the automated deployment process
 Now try pushing a change to your repository.
 Within a few seconds your changes should now be visible (automatically)